-Investigators from other institutions, who share responsibility for the design, conduct and reporting of the research, and who will be conducting research under a sub-award from UCSB are expected to comply with the policies and procedures of the organization at which they are employed.
-Sub-awards issued by UCSB will indicate that the sub-recipient organization is responsible for reviewing SFI disclosures and, if a FCOI is identified, for sending UCSB notification of their ability to manage, reduce or eliminate the FCOI, in accordance with PHS requirements.
-If a sub-recipient organization does not have a policy that complies with the PHS regulations, the sub-recipient's authorized Institutional Official must agree in writing that UCSB's policy will apply to the sub-recipient's Investigators until such time as the sub-recipient organization implements a policy that complies with the PHS regulations.
-A sub-recipient organization's failure to comply with its policy or the PHS regulations may result in the termination of the sub-award.
+Collaborators from other institutions, who share responsibility for the design, conduct and reporting of the research, and who will be conducting research under a sub-award from UCSB are expected to comply with the policies and procedures of the organization at which they are employed.
+Sub-awards issued by UCSB will indicate that the subrecipient organization is responsible for reviewing SFI disclosures and, if a FCOI is identified, for sending UCSB notification of their ability to manage, reduce or eliminate the FCOI, in accordance with PHS requirements.
+If a sub-recipient organization does not have a policy that complies with the PHS regulations, the sub-recipient's authorized Institutional Official must agree in writing that UCSB's policy will apply to the subrecipient's Investigators until such time as the sub-recipient organization implements a policy that complies with the PHS regulations.
+A sub-recipient organization's failure to comply with its policy or the PHS regulations may result in the termination of the subaward.

-If an individual is performing work under an independent consulting agreement issued by UCSB and the nature of their work, duties and responsibilities satisfy the definition of Investigator, the UCSB PI must identify the consultant as an Investigator and the consultant must complete the UCSB disclosure forms.
+Collaborators who share responsibility for the design, conduct, and reporting of research results and who will participate in research under an independent consulting agreement issued by UCSB should be identified as Investigators by the Principal Investigator and must complete the UCSB disclosure forms.
 If, upon review, UCSB determines that a consultant's SFI is a FCOI, the consultant will be expected to comply with a management plan to eliminate, reduce or manage the FCOI.
 Failure of a consultant to comply with a management plan may result in the termination of the consulting agreement.